 If you’re halfway through cooking and need a fix for right now.
 Reduce your oven temperature by 70ºF/20ºC and lower your oven shelf one rack.
 Cook your pizza for 3 more minutes and check on it again.

-Definitely check out my article, 26 tips and tricks for making better pizza if you want to learn all the useful secrets for making better pizza at home.
+See my tips and tricks for making better pizza if you want to learn all the useful secrets for making better pizza at home.

 Here are some tips on fixing your undercooked pizza dough for the future:

 The oven is hottest at the top.
 So if your pizza is on the highest rack then it’s natural that the top of your pizza will receive the most heat.

 If you put the pizza on a cold baking sheet, then this can only make things worse – as now the sheet is transferring a colder temperature to the bottom of the pizza.

 In a real wood fired pizza oven, you have extreme heat from the whole oven, with the floor of the oven extremely hot to cook the base in seconds, while the surrounding temperature taking care of the toppings.